erikkastelec/hass-WEM-Portal/info.md

 Configuration variables:
 - `username`: Email address used for logging into WEM Portal
 - `password`: Password used for logging into WEM Portal
 - `scan_interval (Optional)`: Defines update frequency.
-Optional and in seconds (defaults to 30 min, minimum value is 15 min).
+Optional and in seconds (defaults to 30 min).
+Setting update frequency bellow 15 min is not recommended.

 Add the following to your `configuration.yaml` file: